- ABOUT US

 In 2009, United Way launched the Imagination Library initiative in western Racine County.
 It was a perfect fit for United Way’s early childhood priority focused on the healthy development of children and school readiness.

-The program now has more than 600 children participating and nearly 300 have graduated (turned age 5).
-Special thank you to founding sponsor, Runzheimer Foundation, whose generous contribution provides books at no cost to our community’s families.
+The program now has more than 600 children participating and nearly 400 graduated (turned age 5).
+Special thank you to founding sponsors, Runzheimer Foundation and Lavelle Industries, whose generous contributions provide books at no cost to our community’s families.

 How it Works